huggingface/datasets/datasets/arabic_speech_corpus/README.md

 ### Data Fields

 - file: A path to the downloaded audio file in .wav format.
 - text: the transcription of the audio file.
+- phonetic: the transcription in phonentics format.
+- orthographic: the transcriptions written in orthographic format.

 ### Data Splits